rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 There are many cold storage practices, but they follow this standard pattern,

-1. private keys are stored in an air gapped device.
+1. private keys are stored in an air-gapped device.
-1. private keys generate a "Master Public Key" which is stored in an Internet connected device.
+1. private keys generate a "Master Public Key" which is stored in an Internet-connected device.
 1. the "Master Public Key" can generate receive addresses and verify transactions, but it cannot send Bitcoin.
 1. for sending Bitcoin,
     1. the "Master Public Key" can generate an unsigned transaction.
     1. the *unsigned* transaction is transfered to the air-gapped device.
     1. the transaction is signed on the air-gapped device.
-    1. the *signed* transaction is transfered to the Internet connected device, and then broadcast to the network.
+    1. the *signed* transaction is transfered to the Internet-connected device, and then broadcast to the network.

-There are many variations of cold storage but they all tend to adhere to the above pattern;
+There are many variations of cold storage but they all adhere to the above pattern;
  sometimes with additional steps meant to increase security,
  e.g., using a seed signer, the private key is never stored in any electronic device, air-gapped or otherwise.
  Instead the key is generated from the seed phrase and used on a signing device only when needed.